-In his native Singapore, Angbecame the youngest Associate Conductor of the Singapore Symphony Orchestra where he worked with Lan Shui for five years.
-He also served as the Music Director of the Singapore National Youth Orchestra, bringing the ensemble to the ‘Young Euro Classic’ Festival at Konzerthaus in Berlin.
+In his native Singapore, he became the youngest Associate Conductor of the Singapore Symphony Orchestra - working closely with Music Director Lan Shui - and also served as Music Director of the Singapore National Youth Orchestra.
 In 2010 Darrell Ang led the World Youth Olympic Games Orchestra in an internationally-televised opening ceremony of the first-ever World Youth Olympic Games in Singapore.
-As a guest conductor, he has worked with Asia’s top ensembles including the Hong Kong Philharmonic and National Symphony Orchestra of Taiwan.
 As the chief conductor of the NTSO Taiwan-China Youth Orchestra, Darrell was at the heart of the initiative which brought together the best young musicians from China and Taiwan, leading them in high-profile concerts at the national concert halls of Beijing and Taipei.
-Darrell’s latest project, The Young Musicians’ Foundation of Singapore and its resident orchestra, raises funds for young local musicians who wish to pursue a career in music.
+He was also Artistic Director of the Singapore International Festival of Music until 2017, which brought top musicians from around the world to Singapore to form impeccable formations alongside Asian musicians.